Last few places remaining for Summer 2026.

 You can even attend an international summer school and learn about a different culture and country.
 This can also help you to gain better language skills if you study in a country where they speak something other than your first language.
 Your general communication skills will also improve too, as you interact with a variety of different people from different backgrounds.

-Summer schools can boost your university applications and help you to stand out amongst the thousands of other applicants.
-This is particularly valuable if you are applying to a competitive institute such as the University of Oxford or Cambridge.
 Depending on your age, you will also be taught subjects that you can’t currently study at GCSE or A-Levels.
 This can help you to learn valuable knowledge that will help give you an edge over other applicants because you will be able to show you have done extra work to understand the subject areas.

 Aside from the academic aspect, summer schools also offer many cultural experiences, such as visits to local points of interest.
 You will have the opportunity to visit museums, theatres and cities in the area whilst you make friendships that could last a lifetime.
 This could also help you to develop new hobbies if you take part in team sports such as football and cricket.